neutrons/pystog/docs/source/about.rst

 PyStoG is not a Python replica of StoG but has the same goal as StoG.
-Yet, has capabilites that surpass StoG such as multiple input/output real and reciprocal space functions and modules allowing for re-construction of the workflow for processing total scattering data.
+Yet, has capabilities that surpass StoG such as multiple input/output real and reciprocal space functions and modules allowing for re-construction of the workflow for processing total scattering data.

 .. _RMCProfile: http://www.rmcprofile.org/Main_Page